David Levy Yulee: Reconstruction

 After receiving a pardon and being released from confinement, Yulee returned to Florida and rebuilt the Yulee Railroad, which had been destroyed by warfare.
 He served as president of the Florida Railroad Company from 1853 to 1866, as well as president of the Peninsular Railroad, Tropical Florida Railway, and Fernandina and Jacksonville Railroad companies.
 His development of the railroads in Florida was his most important achievement and contribution to the state.
 He was called the "Father of Florida Railroads".
-His leadership helped bring increased economic development to the state, including the late nineteenth-century tourist trade.
+His leadership helped increase economic development in the state, including the late nineteenth-century tourist trade.
 In 1870 Yulee hosted President Ulysses S. Grant in Fernandina.

 Marriage and family

 In 1846, Levy officially changed his name to David Levy Yulee by an act of the Florida Legislature, adding his father's Sephardic surname.
 That year he married Nancy Christian Wickliffe, the daughter of Charles A. Wickliffe, the former governor of Kentucky and Postmaster General under President John Tyler.
 His wife was Christian, and they raised their children in her faith.
+Levy was a second cousin of U.S. Senator from Louisiana Judah P. Benjamin.

 Death and legacy

-Selling the Florida Railroad, he retired with his wife to Washington, D.C. in 1880, where she had a family.
-Yulee died six years later while visiting in New York City.
+Selling the Florida Railroad, he retired in 1880 with his wife to Washington, D.C., where she had a family.
+Yulee died on October 10, 1886, at the Clarendon Hotel in New York City.
 Yulee was buried at Oak Hill Cemetery in Washington, D.C.